Reviews You Can Rely On

 Our Verdict

-The Brooks Ghost Max 3 is an ultra-cushioned shoe with a neutral platform.
-It is a good choice for those who prefer a moderately stiff sole for extended standing.
+The Brooks Ghost Max 3 is an ultra-cushioned shoe with a neutral platform that is secure and stable.
+It is a good choice for those who prefer a moderately stiff sole for extended standing and pain relief.
 Though among the highest stack heights, they are still stable due to the wide base, though they aren't a “wide” fitting shoe.

 REASONS TO BUY